CodeCasterNL/WindowsServiceExtensions/docs/index.md

 }
 ```

 As long as your `ExecuteAsync()` runs, you have a _.NET_ (not Widows!) background service (`IHostedService`) running.
-When a hosted service throws an exception, that will stop the .NET Host that runs your application, and an event will be logged (as long as it exists and/or permisions are adequate).
+When service start immediately throws an exception, that will stop the .NET Host that runs your application, and an event will be logged (as long as it exists and/or permisions are adequate).

 ## Lifetime
 So far, so good, but...